Nancy-Shi/Networks_2_Vaccines/README.md

 # Networks_2_Vaccines
-A network model exploring two types of vaccines
+A network model exploring two types of vaccines.
+Mainly to investigate the impact of delay.